jair-jr/driverBehaviorDataset/README.md

 # Driver Behavior Dataset

 The dataset is a collection of smartphone sensor measurements for driving events.
-An Android application is used to record smartphone sensor data, like Accelerometer, Linear Acceleration, Magnetometer and Gyroscope, while a driver executed particular driving events.
+An Android application is used to record smartphone sensor data, like accelerometer, linear acceleration, magnetometer and gyroscope, while a driver executed particular driving events.

-We performed the experiment in 4 car trips of approximately 13 minutes each in average.
+We performed the experiment in 4 car trips of approximately 13 minutes each, in average.
 The experiment conditions were the following:

 1. The vehicle was a 2011 Honda Civic;
 2. The smartphone was a Motorola XT1058 with Android version 5.1;